 For the comprehensive restoration of the royal estate Agdal of Marrakech, the team of FUNCI specialist shave in hand an in-depth study of different branches: the archaeological, architectural, hydraulic, botanic and historic.

-Hamid Triki, the historian of the team, has translated some written testimonies from recent days.
+Professor Hamid Triki (Cadi Ayyad University of Marrakesh), the historian of the team, has translated some written testimonies from recent days.

 This brief reference to al-‘Umari, XIV century author, gives us an idea of how Agdal was in Almohad period.
 Thus the so-called Buhayra describes the estate as being rich with ‘magnificent constructions, immense buildings and the pool which is beyond compare’.